EDDYMENS/coding-terms-build/resources/views/markdown/callback.md

 ## Summary

 Callbacks are very popular with the Javascript programming language because it's an {{linkToPost('asynchronous')}} language.
 Meaning, it doesn't always wait for one task to finish before moving on to the next, hence you provide a callback to capture outputs as and when parts of the code provide them.

 The use of callbacks in the language has been problematic leading to an issue referred to as {{linkToPost('callback hell')}}.
-Leading to the use of structures such as [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
+This has led to the use of structures such as [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)